 For miniatures, PVA glue is perfect for gluing cork board for replicating the look of rock or stone.

 If you are gluing EPS or insulation foam terrain to your bases, PVA white glue will work really well.
 Be aware that you probably won’t be able to carve through glued foam with a hot wire foam cutter very well.
+For making terrain out of all sorts of materials, white glue is a popular and versatile formula.

 White glue doesn’t have the strength or durability of cyanoacrylate (aka super glue).
 Additionally, PVA glue is more flexible after it has dried.
 This may or may not be useful for you for basing your models.